Real Estate17 min read

 Key Facts

-• Oregon requires 150 hours of pre-license education - one of the highest in the nation
+• Oregon requires 150 hours of pre-license broker education from an OREA-approved school, one of the highest state education requirements in the nation for real estate licensing.

-• Exam scores and background checks are valid for only 1 year - must activate license within that time
+• Oregon broker exam scores and background-check clearances are each valid for only one year, so candidates must activate their license within that 12-month window.

-• Oregon was the first state with statewide rent control (2019) - this is tested
+• Oregon became the first U.S. state with statewide rent control when SB 608 passed in 2019, capping annual rent increases - a fact commonly tested on the exam.

 Oregon Real Estate Exam 2026: 130 questions, 75% passing score, 150 hours education, PSI testing, new Fair Housing CE requirement